thewasta/thewasta/README.md

 - 🔭 Working on an application.
 - ✍🏽 Currently learning everything
 - ‍✈ I would like to travel around the world and learn more about Programming/Dev
+- 👀 I want a new adventure.
-- 🥅 2020 Goal: Make real my idea for an application.
+- 🥅 2021 Goal: Progress Elastic Stack.

 ### Connect with me:
 [<img src="https://image.flaticon.com/icons/svg/174/174857.svg" width="25px">](https://www.linkedin.com/in/schenier-aldair-l%C3%B3pez-uriarte-24700b132/)